Church of the Assumption (Nashville, Tennessee): Construction and the Civil War

-A full-page advertisement in the Nashville Tennessean (now the The Tennessean) describes what was then known as North Nashville as "away out in the country" with "cow paths and lanes" that went through "woods and fields."
+A full-page advertisement in the Nashville Tennessean (now The Tennessean) describes what was then known as North Nashville as "away out in the country" with "cow paths and lanes" that went through "woods and fields."
 German immigrants arrived in Nashville in the 1830s and 40s, owing to increased political turmoil.
 Assumption's future benefactors the Buddekes, the Rattermans (relatives of the Buddekes), and the Wessels arrived in Nashville ca. 1835, then in 1842 and 1843 respectively.
 J.H.
 Buddeke moved to North Nashville after operating a successful grocery, whiskey, and real estate business.

 German Catholics felt alienated from the Irish at Saint Mary’s, then the cathedral, and they gathered in the Buddeke family mansion for Mass, eventually drawing Germans from all across the city to form a major community in the same neighborhood.
 David McGavock sold a parcel with the requirement that the church be built within eighteen months, taking advantage of his own desire to sell land; this put the church at the forefront of growth north of downtown.

 The church was built in 1858 using in part reclaimed bricks from Nashville's first Catholic church, Holy Rosary Cathedral, itself built in 1830 to replace an earlier timber structure.
 The cathedral was replaced in 1847 when Saint Mary of the Seven Sorrows was built on nearby 5th Avenue; at that time, it was converted to a hospital and orphanage before being sold to the state in 1857 for the construction of the Tennessee State Capitol.
 The former cathedral turned hospital was subsequently demolished, allowing for the bricks to be used for the construction of the new church.
 Father Ivo Schacht served as the first pastor.
 A mechanic's lien for $2,000 was placed on the church, but George Wessel, a parishioner, intervened at the auction, thereby saving the property.

 The Church of the Assumption was dedicated with the rite of solemn blessing, as opposed to consecration, in 1859.
 For most of the following year, Father Innocent Bergrath, who was born in Rhenish Prussia, served as pastor following his ordination on 1860.